Fig Tree Pocket Buyers’ Agent’s Guide

 What can my money buy in Fig Tree Pocket?

-The median house price in Fig Tree Pocket would typically buy a 4 bedroom, 2 bathroom house with a pool on a 1,000m2 block.
-For example: 6 Ballard Place, Fig Tree Pocket – sold for $1,175,000 in November 2019 (click to view listing and see images below).
+The median house price in Fig Tree Pocket would typically buy a 4 bedroom, 2 bathroom house on a 886m2 block but on a busier road.
+For example: 180 Kenmore Road, Fig Tree Pocket, Qld 4069 – sold for $1,316,000 in 16 Jun 2021 (click to view listing and see images below).

 How has the Fig Tree Pocket property market been performing?